Jeremy Rossiter

-Jeremy Stuart Rossiter (born 18 June 1950) is a British auto racing driver.
+Jeremy Stuart Rossiter (born 18 June 1950) is a British racing driver.
 He has competed in various forms of motorsports including single-seater, sports cars and saloon cars.
 In 1989 he drove for the works Vauxhall team in the British Touring Car Championship.

-His eldest son James is a racing driver who has been a Formula One test driver.
+His eldest son James is a racing driver who has been a Formula One test driver and Formula E team principal.